Back to Store

 I have illustrated three city animals, a squirrel, raccoon and pigeon.

-These illustrations became part of an urban-Indigenous street art project in 2017 where I affixed wheat pastes and stickers in urban centres to create dialogue about land, language, consent and interruption.
+These illustrations became part of an urban-Indigenous street art project in 2017 where I affixed wheat pastes and stickers in the city to create dialogue about land, language, consent and interruption.
 I also did this to cope with difficult feelings I was having about land injustice at the time!

 These animals are often viewed as nuisances and pests to the general public.
-I have chosen these animals to portray my project and draw upon a metaphor of what is oft called "The Indian Problem", something that everybody sees, but nobody wants to.
-Something uncomfortable but demands attention in order for social change and reconciliation to occur.
-The survival of the indigenous reminds us of a colonial failure that no one was prepared for. it also reminds that the problem isn't going away
+I have chosen these animals to portray my project and interrogate what Duncan Campbell Scott called "The Indian Problem", something that everybody sees, but nobody wants to.
+Indigenous resilience reminds us of a colonial failure that no one was prepared for.
+It also reminds that the problem isn't going away.

 I had some distinct intentions with these animals: